Before he talked about college basketball on TV, Billy Packer helped Wake Forest get to the Final Four

-Before Billy Packer arrived in everybody’s living room as a commentator during TV’s golden era for college basketball he was one of the best players in Wake Forest history.
+When Billy Packer was in everybody’s living room as a commentator during TV’s golden era for college basketball, he demonstrated his devotion to the sport, and he also showed it to a friend who followed in his footsteps at Wake Forest.

-Packer, who died on Thursday in Charlotte at the age of 82, was the leader for the Demon Deacons’ only Final Four team in school history.
-The 1961-62 season was one for the books as Coach Bones McKinney guided his talented team to a 22-9 record where they were ranked as high as third in the country.

-“Billy could play,” said Charlie Bryant, who is 91-years-old and was as assistant coach for that team.
+Packer died in Charlotte on Thursday at the age of 82.
+That friend was Charlie Davis, the former Demon Deacon All-American and one of the first Black basketball players at the school who was recruited to Winston-Salem in large part because of Packer.
+Davis was the first Black player to win the ACC Player of the Year Award in 1971.

+Their friendship went far beyond the court.
+To show the extent of that devotion, when Davis was passed over for a job at Wake Forest in the early 1990s, Packer took himself out of the Wake Forest Hall of Fame.

+People are also reading…

+“Billy could play,” Bryant said about the 6-foot-1 Packer, who scored more than 1,300 points and made 82% of his free throws over his career.
 “Those guys grew up together and played together and they were a joy to watch.”

-People are also reading…
+In those days, freshmen were ineligible and Bryant was the freshman coach when Packer arrived.
+That team included Len Chappell, Dave Wiedeman, Tommy McCoy, Bob Woollard, Frank Christie, Tommy McCoy, Richard Carmichael and Bill Hull, who also played football.

-The Demon Deacons actually won the third-place game beating UCLA 82-80 at Freedom Hall in Louisville.
+The Demon Deacons reached the Final Four where they lost to Ohio State 84-68 in the semifinals.
+Wake Forest won the third-place game beating UCLA, 82-80, at Freedom Hall in Louisville.

 “That was a great team,” Bryant said.
 “Back then we didn’t call them point guards or shooting guards we just called them guards and Billy could shoot it very well.
 But I just remember what a leader he was on and off the court.”

-“The professor’s name was Bull and I can’t think of his last name but anyhow he said ‘That Billy Packer is in one of my classes and I’m here to tell you he’s going to be successful.’
-And that professor was right because Billy always knew what he wanted and through hard work he would do it," Bryant said.
+“The professor’s name was Bull and I can’t think of his last name," Bryant said about the late professor Jasper "Bull" Memory.
+"But, anyhow, he said ‘That Billy Packer is in one of my classes and I’m here to tell you he’s going to be successful.’
+And that professor was right because Billy always knew what he wanted and through hard work he would do it,"

-One of Bryant’s best memories of that season is his son, Gary, was born the night the Demon Deacons beat Villanova to advance to the Final Four.
-Gary lives in Charlotte and not that long ago ran into Packer at a grocery store.
+One of Bryant’s best memories of that season is when his son, Gary, was born the night the Demon Deacons beat Villanova to advance to the Final Four.
+Gary lives in Charlotte, and ran into Packer at a grocery store.

 Packer, who grew up near Bethlehem, Pa., was all set to go to Duke and had wanted to go there since his freshman year in high school.
 However, Packer ended up changing his mind when Duke wasn’t all that interested.